RealMrLogan/Hardware-Resource-Monitor/README.md

 # Hardware Resource Monitor
-- React, Electron, Remote Sensor Monitor (RSM), HWiNFO64
+React, Electron, Remote Sensor Monitor (RSM), HWiNFO64

 Opens an electron app that displays various sensor metrics

 [HWiNFO64](https://www.hwinfo.com/)

-**NOTE: RSM will not work with the portable version, it needs to be installed**
+**NOTE: RSM will not work with the portable version onHWiNFO64**

 **NOTE: HWiNFO64 must be running before RSM can run, otherwise you will get null data.**